Purpose of our Policy

 - In order to sell our business (in that we may need to transfer Personal Information to a new owner).

-We may utilise third-pay service providers (such as Gmail from Google, Inc., and MailChimp from The Rocket Science Group LLC) to communicate with an individual and to store contact details about an individual.
-These service providers are located in the United States of America.
+We may utilise third-pay service providers (such as Gmail and MailChimp) to communicate with an individual and to store contact details about an individual.
+These service providers are often located in the United States of America.
 No Health Information is stored in any third-party services in Australia or elsewhere.

 Opting “In” Or “Out”